THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 IFTTT (If This Then That)

-IFTTT is a free application that allows you to connect a host of services and applets to automate actions.
+IFTTT is an application with paid and free plans that allows you to connect a host of services and applets to automate actions.

 IFTTT (its pronounced like gift without the G) lets you create your own applets or copy others to make things happen automatically.